Business Deductions for Work-Related Education

-To deduct the expenses, an employee must itemize deductions on Schedule A, Itemized Deductions, while the self-employed can use Schedule C, Profit or Loss from Business, Schedule C-EZ, Net Profit for Business, or Schedule F, Profit or Loss from Farming.
+To deduct the expenses, the self-employed must use the applicable form: Schedule C, Profit or Loss from Business, Schedule C-EZ, Net Profit for Business, or Schedule F, Profit or Loss from Farming.

 Does the Education Improve Current Skills or Does It Qualify the Taxpayer for a New Occupation?

-However, if the taxpayer receives more education than is required by the employer or by the law, the additional education can still qualify as deductible work-related education if it maintains or improves the skills required in the taxpayer's current job.
+However, if the taxpayer receives more education than required by the employer or by law, the additional education still qualifies as deductible work-related education if it maintains or improves the skills required in the taxpayer's current job.

-A subtle distinction to note is that if the education also qualifies the taxpayer for a new trade or business, even if it also maintains or improves skills required for the taxpayer's current work, then it will not qualify as work-related education, even if the taxpayer's intention was simply to improve current job skills and never had any intention of entering a new trade or profession.
+A subtle distinction to note is that if the education also qualifies the taxpayer for a new trade or business, even if it also maintains or improves skills required for the taxpayer's current work, then it will not qualify as work-related education, even if the taxpayer intended to improve current job skills and never intended to enter a new trade or profession.

 The new trade or business rule applies even if the taxpayer has no plans of entering the business.
-On the other hand, an employee whose duties have changed, and who needs additional education or a refresher course or to study new developments in the field, is not considered getting an education for a new trade or profession, and therefore qualifies for the work-related education.
+On the other hand, if duties have changed, requiring an additional education or a refresher course or additional studies of new developments in the field, this additional education is not for a new trade or profession, and therefore qualifies for the work-related education.
 Education that leads the taxpayer to be able to practice another aspect of the profession is considered work-related education rather than a new trade or business.
-So if a psychiatrist studies at an accredited psychoanalytic institute so that he can qualify to perform psychoanalysis, then it is considered work-related education, and thus, deductible.
+So a psychiatrist studying at an accredited psychoanalytic institute to qualify to perform psychoanalysis is considered work-related education, and thus, deductible.

-However, review courses to prepare for examinations that are frequently required for professionals, such as the bar examination or the exam for certified public accountant, are not considered qualifying work-related education, since they are necessary to qualify for the new profession.
+However, review courses to prepare for examinations frequently required for professionals, such as the bar examination or the exam for certified public accountant, are not considered qualifying work-related education, since they are necessary to qualify for the profession.

 If the taxpayer takes a leave of absence from work to attend an educational institution on a temporary basis, then the absence is considered a temporary absence.
 Otherwise, the absence is considered indefinite, in which case, the tax law presumes that the education will qualify the taxpayer for a new trade or business, even if it also improves and maintains the skills of the taxpayer's job before the absence.
 That the taxpayer works for a different employer after the temporary absence will not disqualify the deductibility of the educational expenses, if the educational expenses would otherwise be qualified.

 Temporary basis is defined as the expected attendance at school to be one year or less and that it actually does not exceed that time.
-However, if school attendance is realistically expected to last more than one year, then it is not considered a temporary basis, even if actual attendance turns out to be one year or less.
-If school attendance was realistically expected to not exceed one year, but later on, new information increases the expected time span to be more than one year, then the temporary basis is considered only temporary up until the time when realistic expectations changed, in which case, expenses that were incurred before the realistic expectations changed will still be deductible, but expenses incurred afterward will not be.
+However, if school attendance is realistically expected to last more than 1 year, then it is not considered a temporary basis, even if actual attendance turns out to be one year or less.
+If school attendance was realistically expected to not exceed 1 year, but later on, new information increases the expected time span to be more than 1 year, then the temporary basis is considered only temporary up until the time when realistic expectations changed, in which case, expenses incurred before the realistic expectations changed will still be deductible, but expenses incurred afterward will not be.